CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

-Sure!
-Replacing the separate version checks for Dart and Flutter with the `flutter doctor` command makes the setup more streamlined and thorough.

-Here’s the updated README with that change:

----

 # VPN Control Application

 This Flutter application provides a user-friendly interface for controlling a VPN daemon through socket communication, displaying the current connection status, and handling VPN actions such as connect and disconnect.
 The app polls the daemon status every 5 seconds and manages the lifetime of the authentication token to ensure smooth VPN operations.